andreasvarga/MatrixPencils.jl/docs/src/index.md

 ## Future plans

 Functional enhancements of some functions will be performed if the need arises.

 ## Release Notes

+### Version 1.4.1

+This patch release contains minor enhancements to ensure the upper triangular shape of subpencils with infinite eigenvalues in the computed
+ Kronecker like forms and corrects the handling of null dimensions in the functions for the computation of reduced order linearizations.

 ### Version 1.4